cockpit-labs/CockpitCE/README.md

 ### Manage users & groups

-Import your people and organisation or mange your groups, roles & hierarchy as to write checklists, access dashboards and scoring...
+Import people and organisation or manage your groups, roles & hierarchy as to write checklists, access dashboards and scoring...

 ### Analyse your feed-backs